ratatatatcode/web-dev-mentoring/Day 3/controller.md

 </form>
 ```

-Just try to understand it a bit and we will see how it works after this one.
+Just try to understand it a bit, and we’ll see how it works after this.

 For real?!

 Yes, we will be using Firebase now.
-F I R E B A S E !
+F-I-R-E-B-A-S-E!